 Hello!
 It’s time for Fact Friday with Screenhog.
-I am Screenhog, and today we’re talking about Esperanto.
+I am Screenhog, and today we’re talking about the tallest mountain on Earth.

 This has been Fact Friday.
 Screenhog out.